 While we aim to provide fully accessible content, there is no text alternative available for some of the content on this page.
 If you require alternate formats or need assistance, please contact us at 416-396-5785 or email RapidTODufferin@toronto.ca

-The Virtual Public Meeting will include a presentation followed by a question and answer period.
+The Virtual Public Meeting was held on May 13, and included a presentation followed by a question and answer period.

-The Public Drop-In Events will provide an opportunity to view project information panels and speak with members of the project team one-on-one.
+Two Public Drop-In Events were held on May 15 and May 20, and included an opportunity to view project information panels and speak with members of the project team.

 Priority bus lanes are being considered in the northbound and southbound curb lanes using new signage, red paint and pavement markings.